Courses

 This course follows a research seminar format.
 Students and faculty develop research proposals, analyses, and reporting in the domain of Unstructured Data.
 Topics of special interest in Unstructured Data analysis are presented by faculty and students under faculty direction.
 Topics of special interest vary from semester to semester.

 DS-871 and 872.
 Dissertation Seminar I & II.
-4 Credits each
+3 Credits each.

 These course sections will guide and assist in the development of the dissertation proposal, writing dissertation chapters, design, data analysis, preparing articles for publication, developing research proposals for professional conferences and other professional arenas.
 Emphasis will be placed on individual student work with their Mentor and Dissertation Committee members.

 DS-873 and 874.
-Dissertation Seminar II.
-4 Credits each
+Dissertation Seminar III and IV.
+3 Credits each.

 In these course sections, doctoral students work individually with their Mentor and Dissertation Committee members on the completion of their dissertation.
 To be deemed acceptable, the dissertation must be evidence that the student has pursued a program of relevant educational knowledge in the field of educational leadership in a higher education or K-12 school system setting.
-Students must maintain continuous enrollment in this course until they have successfully completed and defended their dissertation.
-Students must have their dissertation proposal approved by the Doctoral Committee for Research Involving Human Subjects prior to registering for this course.
+Students must maintain continuous enrollment in this course until they have completed and defended their dissertation.
+Students must have their dissertation proposal approved by the Doctoral Committee for Research Involving Human Subjects before registering for this course.